ClusterHQ/examples/fli-ova/README.md

 ### Other OVA/OVF support hypervisors

 The `.ova` is a OVA 1.0 `.ova` with a `vmdk`.
-We havent tried the `.ova` on other platforms withs OVA support yet, so please let us know.
+We haveni't tried the `.ova` on other platforms with OVA support yet, so please let us know.
 This `.ova` may work with VMWare, XenServer, Amazon ECS and others, so please let us know if we havent tried it yet.